Nate Harada Machine Learning in Real Life

 me

-I’m Nate, currently working with the perception team at Waymo to develop self-driving vehicles.
-I used to work at Cruise, where I built systems to detect objects, respond to emergency vehicles, and track things over time.
+I used to work at Waymo and Cruise where I spent 7 years building the perception systems for the first self-driving cars.
 I also worked at Fitbit in the R&D department, where I researched how we can apply advanced AI to sensors and health data to make people healthier.
 In grad school I worked in Zeeshan Syed’s lab, investigating how deep learning can improve our understanding of heart diseases such as atrial fibrillation.

 I also am the creator and maintainer of the open source tool Moonshine, downloadable pre-trained ML models for remote sensing and satellite data.
 It’s my hope that by reducing labeling costs via pre-training, climate researchers and policy makers can better do their jobs.